khanmdv/gip/README.txt

 To run unit tests...

-cd <install dir>/react
+$> cd <install dir>/react
 $> npm test --coverage

 Notes:
-My Windows VM crashed so I could not build & run it there also I didn't get a chance to test on IE, but Ihope it works.
+My Windows VM crashed so I could not build & run on it.
 I apologize if this does not work in Windows/IE.